Detective Knight: Independence: Release

 Detective Knight: Independence was released by Lionsgate in limited theaters and VOD on January 20, 2023, followed by its release on DVD and Blu-ray on February 28, 2023.
 The film was previously expected to be delayed to July 2023, to tie into the Independence Day holiday.

 Box office

-As of February 1, 2023, Detective Knight: Independence grossed $36,171 in the United Arab Emirates.
+As of January 3, 2024, Detective Knight: Independence grossed $53,342 in the United Arab Emirates and South Korea.

 Critical reception

 Anton Bitel of Projected Figures gave the film a positive review, summarizing that "Edward Drake's police trilogy closer is Bruce Willis' swan song, and a rueful reassessment of his career".
 Evan Dossey of Midwest Film Journal also gave the film a positive review, saying the film is "the most straightforward of the trilogy, and also the best.
 Willis gets a little more to do here than in previous Knight thrillers".
 Michael Szymanski of Mike Szy The Writer gave the film a 9/10 rating, writing, "this crime thriller trilogy of the Detective Knight series is a fitting finale to Bruce Willis's action movie career".

 In a negative review, Lapacazo Sandoval of New York Amsterdam News wrote "Would I ever pay money to watch this in a theater, the answer is no. Would I purchase or download this movie on a streaming service, again, the answer is no."